Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/Track.md

 <!-- theme: warning -->
 > It is not recommended to send unencrypted track 1 and track 2 data for the payment transaction.

 ---

 ## PINless Transactions

-Accept PINless and signature based Track payment cards.
+Accept PINless and signature based track payments.

 ### Request Variables